 - Make the sponge: Place the eggs and sugar in a mixing bowl and beat on high speed until pale and thickened.
 Properly whipped batter should be light and thick, and fall in a ribbon back into the bowl leaving trails of batter on the surface.
 Set a timer for 5 minutes; the mixture should triple in volume.
 In a separate bowl, whisk the flours (or cornstarch), baking powder and salt together.
 Carefully fold the dry mixture into the egg mixture until thoroughly combined.
-Pour the batter into the prepared pan and bake for about 40 minutes or until a toothpick tester comes out clean.
+Pour the batter into the prepared pan and bake for about 27-30 minutes or until a toothpick tester comes out clean.
 Let the cake cool slightly in the pan for a few minutes then remove the springform collar.
 Peel away the parchment and let cool completely on a wire rack.

-- Make the custard filling: Stir together the cream, egg yolks, cornstarch, and sugar in a small saucepan.
+- Make the custard filling: Stir together the milk, egg yolks, cornstarch, and sugar in a small saucepan.
 Cook over medium heat, whisking constantly, until the mixture thickens.
 The minute the mixture starts to thicken, remove it from the heat source and whisk vigorously.
 Stir in the vanilla.
 Transfer to a bowl and let cool slightly.
 Press plastic wrap over the surface of the custard and refrigerate until firm.
 The chilled custard should be thick and hold in the bowl of a spoon.

 - Make the stabilized whipped cream: Sprinkle the gelatin over the 2 tablespoons of water in a small bowl.
 Let stand until set.
 Place the heavy cream in the bowl of an electric mixer fitted with a whip attachment.
 Set mixer speed to medium and beat until soft peaks form.
 Gradually add in the powdered sugar and then mix in the vanilla.
 Heat gelatin in the microwave for 5-7 seconds, or until completely liquid.
 Gradually add liquid gelatin to whipped cream in a thin stream with the mixer running.
 After all of the gelatin is added, increase mixer speed to high and beat to stiff peaks.
 Remove 1/2 cup of the whipped cream and set aside.